 Best Pork Cut For Pulled Pork

 While many of us will smoke a variety of meats over the course of a year, perhaps the greatest demonstration of our mastery of flame and (smoke) fume comes from the ability to create pulled pork.
+What can be better than a perfectly made pulled pork sandwiches with your favorite bbq sauce?
 While our friends in Texas may disagree with good reason, for much of the rest of the country pulled pork is the quintessential proof of the advantages of true barbeque.

-When faced when the decision to smoke meat for pulled pork, there is an intense debate over which cut you should use.
+When faced when the decision to smoke meat for pulled pork, there is an intense debate over which cut is the right cut of meat for the job.
 While located very closely to one another on the animal, pork shoulders and pork butts offer two distinctly different smoking experiences.
 As we all know, variables like marbling, fat caps, and bone structure all contribute to the final outcome of pulled pork.
 We are going to take a look at what you should know about each piece, weighing the advantages and disadvantages of both cuts, before offering which we think offers the best pulled pork.